12 tips for tackling your first media interview

 5 min

 Landing your first media interview is no mean feat.
-Some journalists receive hundreds (if not thousands) of pitches a day, so when they decide they want to write about you, take a hot minute to celebrate!
+Some journalists receive hundreds (if not thousands) of pitches a day so when they decide they want to write about you, you should take a hot minute to celebrate!

 How to prepare for your first media interview